 Places we’ve stayed at in Hampi

-We’ve done four road trips from Hyderabad to Hampi so far, and we’ve stayed in different places each time, each with its own pros and cons.
+We’ve done six road trips between Hyderabad and Hampi so far, and we’ve stayed in different places each time, each with its own pros and cons.
 Aside: Most places here are called some combination of ‘Hampi’ and ‘heritage’, so it can get a little confusing.

 Hampi’s Boulders Resort